 - Cases on which you wish to identify and value the non-Medicare items

 - Cases where the Applicant will never qualify for Medicare

-- Contested claims for which you want to assess potential carrier exposure should you prevail at litigation
+- Contested claims for which you want to assess potential future medical exposure

 - Anytime you wish to assess the medical strengths and weaknesses of your claim

 - Anytime you wish to evaluate ways to use the medical evidence to optimize other aspects of the claim (e.g. impairment rating, loss of earning capacity, etc.)

 What Items are Needed for MSS to Provide a Future Medical Settlement Valuation?

 - Comprehensive FMSV: Cases where you want a comprehensive understanding of the medical issues/exposure, where Medicare’s interests need to be actively considered, when an MSA/carrier offer has been provided or when the carrier will not be submitting the MSA to CMS for approval:

 - Minimum past 2 years of records claim-related medical records including (past 3 years is ideal)

 - Most recent IME/AME/QME that are applicable to issues ripe for settlement